How to Take Berberine for Weight Loss

 Studies show berberine’s main mechanism of action related to weight loss is activating an enzyme called AMPK (AMP-activated protein kinase) [4].
 This enzyme is known as the “metabolic master switch” because it boosts your metabolism.
 AMPK is known to increase energy utilization, making your body burn energy more effectively and slowing down fat storage (i.e., it prevents you from gaining fat).
 When turned on, APMK also aids in balancing blood sugar levels and insulin levels, which are crucial in maintaining a healthy weight and better metabolism [4, 5].

 When you take berberine, it flips a switch in your cells to signal AMPK.
-It’s not a quick fix or diet pill: berberine and Motus are best taken as part of a long-term approach involving lifestyle shifts that nudge your system toward balance and optimum health.
+It’s not a quick fix or diet pill: berberine is best taken as part of a long-term approach involving compound synergies (like those found in Motus) as well as lifestyle shifts that nudge your system toward balance and optimum health.

 Berberine has repeatedly been found to aid in weight loss and improve markers related to metabolism, especially when paired with lifestyle adjustments [6].
 Research studies show berberine consumption (of 1 gram or more per day) led to weight loss results of about 4–5 pounds over the span of 8–12 weeks [6, 7].
 While that may not seem like a quick fix for rapid weight loss, slow weight loss over time lends to long-term results — keeping the weight off and not regaining it over time.